nus-oss/cs3281-AY1516S2-website/teams/codebender.md

  * Finished course on Ruby on Codecademy
  * Finished course on Rails on Codecademy
  * Reading Ruby on Rails Tutorial
- * Chapter 1 Monday: The Object Model
+ * Metaprogramming Ruby Chapter 1 Monday: The Object Model

 ### @alexyaoyang (Alex Yao)
 * Week 1 & 2 - Learn technologies